zookzook/elixir-mongodb-driver/README.md

 This will be done as soon as possible.
 In the meantime, look in the source code.
 Especially for the individual options.

-This driver is based on [original](https://github.com/ankhers/mongodb).
+This driver is based on the [original Elixir driver for MongoDB](https://github.com/ankhers/mongodb).

 ## License